Ireland Trip Report

 Must See Cities and Destinations in Ireland

-Below, I noted some of the best Irish cities to visit, including notes on the places I loved most, to give you an idea of what there is to experience in Ireland.
+Below, I’ve featured 7 of the best Irish cities to visit, including notes on the places I loved most, to give you an idea of what there is to experience in Ireland.
 I find that it helps to see a visual summary when mapping out my trip so modify your Ireland travel itinerary depending on your preferences!

 Most international airlines offer nonstop flights to Dublin.
 2 full days is a must to explore the Irish capital but if you have more time, you can add in a couple noteworthy nearby day trips!
 Dublin reminded me a lot of London, with gorgeous stone architecture, local pubs on every other corner and green spaces.

 Don’t miss these fun things to do in Dublin:

 - Visit the Guinness Factory!
 This is the #1 attraction in all of Ireland and for good reason, it’s an entire experience.
 Learn about how Guinness is made, try new flavors and eat at their cafe for some hearty Guinness-made cuisine.
 Even if you’ve been before, come again – they add new experiences constantly to keep things fresh

 - See The Book of Kells, an illustrated Latin manuscript of the four Gospels.
 Dating back the early 9th century, you can see a whole host of beautiful ornate manuscripts in Trinity College’s Old Library.

 - Have a drink at Temple Bar, the colorful Dublin pub which inspired a whole area of pubs.

 - Relax in St Stephen’s Green, a large park with a Victorian layout